 The monthly biomedical forum is open to anyone with an interest in translational research.
 It's an integral part of our NIHR Biomedical Research Centre, providing researchers and clinicians with a unique opportunity to showcase translation in biomedical and clinical research.
 The forums are central to encouraging and enthusing basic scientists, clinicians, allied healthcare professionals, research support staff and managers to engage in translational research.
 Through these fora, our NIHR Biomedical Research Centre also aims to breakdown any perceived barriers and foster collaboration between these groups.

-The BMF is usually held on the first Wednesday of every month, in conjunction with the Medical Staff Meetings at Guy's and St Thomas' and James Black Centre Seminars at Denmark Hill.
+The biomedical forum is usually held on the first Wednesday of every month, in conjunction with the medical staff meetings at Guy's and St Thomas' and James Black Centre Seminars at Denmark Hill.
 It is also video-linked to colleagues at Queen Mary, University of London and the Karolinska Insitute in Sweden.

 St Thomas' Campus

 Denmark Hill Campus